memgraph/memgraph/docs/user_technical/data-types.md

  `Integer` | An integer number.
  `Float`   | A floating-point number, i.e. a real number.
  `List`    | A list containing any number of property values of any supported type.
 It can be used to store multiple values under a single property name.

-Note that even though map literals are supported in openCypher queries, they can't be stored in the graph.
-For example, the following query is legal:

-     MATCH (n:Person) RETURN {name: n.name, age: n.age}
+ `Map`     | A mapping of string keys to values of any supported type.

+ Note that even though it's possible to store `List` and `Map` property values, it is not possible to modify them.
+It is however possible to replace them completely.
+So, the following queries are legal:

+    CREATE (:Node {property: [1, 2, 3]})
+    CREATE (:Node {property: {key: "value"}})

-However, the next query is not:
+However, these queries are not:

+    MATCH (n:Node) SET n.property[0] = 0
-     MATCH (n:Person {name: "John"}) SET n.address = {city: "London", street: "Fleet St."}
+    MATCH (n:Node) SET n.property.key = "other value"